 See All

-Starting with breakfast, Chebab is probably the most popular local food amongst locals, residents and visitors.
-This Emirati version of pancakes is thin, crispy and wholesomely delicious!
+Starting with breakfast, Chebab is one of the most popular Emirati dishes with locals, residents and visitors.
+This Emirati version of pancakes is thin, crispy and wholesome!
 Made with yeast and fine ingredients like cardamom and turmeric, this breakfast staple is usually topped with a rich date syrup, making it the perfect treat to begin your day with.

 Of all the comforting slow-cooked meals in Emirati cuisine, Thareed stands out as a soul-satisfying dish that evokes feelings of warmth.
 The dish is a lavish beef stew that is elevated by the generous addition of large pieces of potatoes and vegetables.
 Thareed is a versatile dish that can be customised to your liking, whether you prefer to use meat or vegetables as the centrepiece.

 Madrooba is a traditional Emirati dish that reflects the country's deep-rooted affinity for fish.
-Being a coastal city, fish takes center stage in many local dishes, and Madrooba, a combination of salted fish, spices, and a thick sauce, is among the most favoured.
-A hearty meal, Madrooba is a popular Iftar dish during Ramadan.
+Being a coastal city, fish takes centre stage in many local dishes, and Madrooba, a combination of salted fish, spices, and a thick sauce, is among the most favoured.
+A hearty meal, Madrooba is a popular Iftar dish during Ramadan too.

 Lugaymat is a beloved Emirati dessert that has been enjoyed for generations.
 This deep-fried dough ball of joy is crispy on the outside, soft and fluffy on the inside, and coated with a generous drizzle of sweet syrup.
 Traditionally served during Ramadan and other special occasions, Lugaymat represents the spirit of sharing and generosity that is at the heart of Emirati culture.